sczyh30/vertx-kue/docs/en/doc-core.md

 }
 ```

-In our following code, we'll make use of these two helper methods.
+In our following code, we'll frequently make use of these two helper methods.

 ### Store format in Redis

 Before we explain the logic methods, let's first illustrate the store format in Redis:

-- All keys of Vert.x Kue in Redis start with `vertx_kue:`
+- All keys of Vert.x Kue in Redis start with `vertx_kue:` (namespace)
 - `vertx:kue:job:{id}`: a map stores the job entity with certain id
 - `vertx:kue:ids`: the id counter, indicating the current max id
 - `vertx:kue:job:types`: a list stores all job types